• Home

 • Recipes

-You are here: Home / Baby Boomers - Women Over 50 / self discovery / How to Boost Your Productivity When You’re at Home
+You are here: Home / Baby Boomers - Women Over 50 / self discovery / What Seniors Learned about Productivity After the Pandemic

 The lockdown for the COVID-19 pandemic was challenging for many of us.
 But, of course, we’ve learned a lot, as well, too.
 Although there were apparent pressures, involving especially our health and family members, many of us have thrived.